MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 Pushing down an MFP will require Persist to offer a new interface so that Compute can filter at the part level, rather than row level.

-Below is a proposal for accessing the statistics within a part:
+Below is a (strawman!) proposal for accessing the statistics within a part:

 ```rust
 /// Provides access to statistics stored for each Persist part (S3 data blob).